bdnetworks/amshop/README.md

 ---

+## Setup for New Users (Using Your Own Database)

+If you want to use this project template with your own separate database, follow these steps.

+### Step 1: Create a Firebase Project

+1. Go to the [Firebase Console](https://console.firebase.google.com/) and sign in with your Google account.
+2. Click **"Add project"** and give your project a name.
+3. Once the project is created, go to the **"Build"** section in the left sidebar and click on **"Firestore Database"**.
+4. Click **"Create database"** and start in **production mode**.
+Choose a location and click **"Enable"**.

+### Step 2: Get Your Firebase Configuration

+1. In your Firebase project's dashboard, click the **Gear icon (⚙️)** next to "Project Overview" and select **"Project settings"**.
+2. In the "Your apps" card, click on the **web icon (</>)** to create a new web app.
+3. Give your app a nickname and click **"Register app"**.
+4. Firebase will provide you with a `firebaseConfig` object.
+It looks like this:
+    ```javascript
+    const firebaseConfig = {
+      apiKey: "AIza...",
+      authDomain: "your-project.firebaseapp.com",
+      projectId: "your-project-id",
+      storageBucket: "your-project.appspot.com",
+      messagingSenderId: "12345...",
+      appId: "1:12345..."
+    };
+    ```
+5. You will need these values for the next step.

+### Step 3: Configure Environment Variables

+1. In the project's code, find the `src/.env.example` file.
+2. Create a copy of this file in the same `src` directory and rename it to `src/.env`.
+3. Open the new `src/.env` file.
+4. Copy the values from your `firebaseConfig` object and paste them into the corresponding variables in the `src/.env` file.
+5.  **Important for Deployment:** When you deploy this project to a hosting service like Vercel, you must also add these same key-value pairs to the **Environment Variables** section in your Vercel project settings.

+---

 ## Google Form Integration for Orders

 This application uses a Google Form to handle order submissions.
 This allows you to easily collect and manage orders in a Google Sheet without a complex backend.
 Follow these steps to set it up.